Count Christian of Rosenborg: Loss of place in succession

 From the death of his grandfather in 1947, Christian stood only behind his father and elder brother Prince Ingolf in the order of hereditary succession to the throne, with only future children of Ingolf possibly taking a place ahead of him.
 His father Prince Knud was then the heir presumptive, due to succeed Christian's uncle King Frederik IX, who had three daughters but no sons.
 In 1953, the Constitution of Denmark was amended to allow cognatic primogeniture.
-The new law made thirteen-year-old Princess Margrethe the new heir presumptive, placing her and her two sisters before Prince Knud and his family in the succession.
-Christian was thus relegated to sixth in the line of succession to the Danish throne, but more importantly, he then ranked behind Margrethe and others who were likely to have dynastic children of their own (as has, in fact, happened).
+The new law made thirteen-year-old Princess Margrethe the new heir presumptive, placing her and her two sisters before Knud and his family in the line of succession to the Danish throne.
+Christian was thus relegated in line behind Margrethe, who was likely to have children of her own (as indeed happened).
 The princess became Queen Margrethe II in 1972 and reigned until her abdication in 2024.
-Christian's place in the line of succession, if he had been still eligible, would have been no higher than thirteenth in 2013.